zadean/xqerl/README.md

 The XDM is a kind of rough.
 Should possibly be made a positional binary format for quick random access.

-The JSON functions are not implemented at all yet.

 Number formatting is only partially implemented.

-The xs:decimal does not work correctly.
-It will lose precision.
-(1.1 + 2.2 =/= 3.3)

 There is no concept of negative-zero (but who cares right?).